Belyse28/student-dropout-prediction/README.md

-#  Rwanda Student Dropout Prediction
+# Predicting and Understanding Student Dropout Patterns in Secondary Schools

 ---